-&lt;sup>11 The seat of Lord Sondes in Northamptonshire.
-The connexion between the Vevers family and the Lords of Rockingham Castle has been explained in the preceding note.
+&lt;sup>1 The seat of Lord Sondes in Northamptonshire.
+The connection between the Vevers family and the Lords of Rockingham Castle has been explained in the preceding note.

-I send you but a very hurried, brief sketch of your beloved father's and mother's wedding.
-First, the bride and bridegroom, looking so charming-the first attired in pure white, with train twenty-four inches long, and most costly lace cap sent by dear Lady Croft.18 They were followed by six blooming young bridesmaids, the youngest under six years of age, attired in white, with white ribbons and cockades round their heads; then brothers dearest Richard and Charles.
+"I send you but a very hurried, brief sketch of your beloved father's and mother's wedding.
+First, the bride and bridegroom, looking so charming-the first attired in pure white, with train twenty-four inches long, and most costly lace cap sent by dear Lady Croft.2 They were followed by six blooming young bridesmaids, the youngest under six years of age, attired in white, with white ribbons and cockades round their heads; then brothers dearest Richard and Charles.
 The former gave the lovely bride away, and dear father united them.
-The church door was locked, but crowds got wind of it, and peeped in at the church windows. pened to rain a little just before the wedding, and the lovely bride was in the twinkling of an eye nipped up by the adoring bridegroom, and so carried to church.
-As they came out of church 'Good lack! what a handsome couple!'
+The church door was locked, but crowds got wind of it, and peeped in at the church windows.
+It happened to rain a little just before the wedding, and the lovely bride was in the twinkling of an eye nipped up by the adoring bridegroom, and so carried to church.
+As they came out of the church 'Good lack! what a handsome couple!'
 'Good lack a day! what a beautiful bride!' came from all the church-yard, which was by that time brim full.
-Then, after luncheon, came the chaise and four with favours, and the happy pair flew off for dear old Rockingham Castle. where they spent such a happy fortnight-horses ready at the door to ride out upon, no housekeeping, and such sumptuous doings.
-After they left we girls (after shedding fountains of tears at parting) cheered up and began singing.
+Then, after luncheon, came the chaise and four with favors, and the happy pair flew off for dear old Rocking-ham Castle, where they spent such a happy fortnight horses ready at the door to ride out upon, no housekeeping, and such sumptuous doings.
+After they left we girls (after shedding fountains of tears at parting) cheered up and began singing."

-A few old letters of congratulation on this marriage of almost seventy years ago have been preserved; among them a kind one to Denman from Lord Lovaine, already mentioned in Merivale's diary as an old school and college friend; a glowing epithalamium in heroic verse from the ever facile pen of the warm-hearted Francis Hodgson; and a few lines to the bride from
+A few old letters of congratulation on this marriage of almost seventy years ago have been preserved; among them a kind one to Denman from Lord Lovaine, already mentioned in Merivale's diary as an old school and college friend; a glowing epithalamium in heroic verse from the ever facile pen of the warm-hearted Francis Hodgson; and a few lines to the bride from Fanny, daughter of Sir John Nelthorpe, herself then recently married to the Rev. Sir Charles Anderson, of Lea Hall, one of the maternal uncles of Theodosia Vevers.
+This